cotect/cotect/app/mobile/README.md

             </plist>
             ```
             1. [only once] In Xcode, right click on the project > click on "Add file..." > select `GooglePlaces-Info.plist (make sure "Copy files if needed" is selected)` (make sure "Copy files if needed" is selected)
-1. Run iOS version (make sure Xcode is installed; there you can also install an emulator): `npx react-native run-ios`
+3. Run iOS version (make sure XCode is installed; there you can also install an emulator): `npx react-native run-ios`
-1. Run Android version: `npx react-native run-android`
+4. Run Android version (make sure Android Studio is installed; there you can also install an emulator): `npx react-native run-android`

 ### Build a Release Version

 > Important: Don't use the debug certificates / keys you find in this repo for releasing your app.
 Rather, generate release keys and build the app with them!

 1. Android: `cd android && ./gradlew app:assembleRelease`
-1. iOS: Use XCode, select the right provisioning profile, and then build the app with.
+1. iOS: Use XCode, select the right provisioning profile, and then build the app with it.
 Follow standard iOS release practices from there (e.g. creating an .ipa file manually or an archive from XCode)

 ### Add new Fonts